 2) Make the Right Contacts: Get a jump on the process ahead.
 Share your concept with town and county economic development officials.
 They can give you the latest market figures, demystify the permitting process and regulatory requirements, and clarify the path ahead.
 Town of Chapel Hill | Town of Carrboro | Orange County | Chatham County | Durham County

 4) Find Space: Finding the right site or space to launch, relocate, or expand your business is no easy feat, but getting started has never been easier.
-Search commercial property in Chapel Hill, Orange County, and throughout the region and state, and/or work with a commercial REALTOR.
+Search commercial property in Orange County, and throughout the region and state.

 5) Consider Collaboration: Coworking is a shared workspace, typically for independent workers (freelancers and work-at-home professionals) who value a sense of community and a flexible, collaborative work style.
 Our region offers several coworking options as well as incubator/accelerator entrepreneurial communities.
 Learn more: Piedmont Food & Agricultural Processing Center (PFAP), Perch, Launch, and 1789 Venture Lab.

 Additional Resources: Work in the Triangle: Smarter from Any Angle, Research Triangle Regional Partnership, and the Economic Development Partnership of North Carolina

 Questions: Let us help you access important information and navigate the decision-making process ahead.
 Contact VP of Membership and Operations, Rebecca Dickenson, at (919) 771-7530.